 With GCredit, they mentioned that the interest rate is applied every 30 days.
 It wasn’t stated there if it was from the billing date, transaction date or due date.

 Although they sent me a link of the TOC with sample computation, I still don’t get it.
 I guess this is the most confusing way of computing interest rates.
 Here’s the link below, if you get it let me know how.
 Hahaha.

-Last thing is repayment.
-I’m not yet sure if you can pay it before billing date.
+The last thing is the repayment.
+I’m not yet sure if you can pay it before the billing date.
 I guess you should be able to do that.
 However, I haven’t tried.
 Also, when I check “Manage credit”, it only shows me how much was already used.
-Then when I click pay, it says 0 php charges on due.
-But I’ll try to figure it out on pay day.
+Then when I click pay, it says 0 PHP charges on due.
+But I’ll try to figure it out on payday.